d-henn/tfc-variables-by-environment/README.md

 There are two main approaches to selecting a workspace in TFC/TFE.

 The first being in interactive mode.
 This is normally done when a user is present and needing to interact with the console, such as on your local machine.
+You can use the built in [`terraform workspace select`](https://www.terraform.io/docs/commands/workspace/select.html#usage) command to select the proper workspace.

 ```bash
 $ terraform workspace select test
 ```

 The second approach may be when Terraform is ran in some automated fashion, such as your CI/CD pipeline.
+You can leverage the [`TF_WORKSPACE`](https://learn.hashicorp.com/tutorials/terraform/automate-terraform#multi-environment-deployment) environment variable to select the proper workspace.

 ```bash
 $ export TF_WORKSPACE=test